eztools-software/FileDb/README.md

 # FileDb
 A no-sql .NET database which implements a single table per file.

 FileDb is a free to use simple NoSQL database for .NET.
 The Standard.NET version allows cross-platform use across Windows, Xamarin Mac, Android and IOS.
+Use FileDb in your .NET and mobile phone applications where you need a simple, searchable, updatable local database.

 - Stores one table per file, including its index
 - Extremely small size DLL